peachcrumb/campus-address/index.md

 - [Next.js](https://nextjs.org/) for Typescript-based implementation of client and server code.

-It also provides code that implements a variety of useful design concepts, including:

-- Three primary tables (Profiles, Projects, Interests) as well as three "join" tables (ProfilesInterests, ProfilesProjects, and ProjectsInterests) that implement many-to-many relationships between them.
-- Top-level index pages (Profiles, Interests, and Projects) that show how to manipulate these six tables in various ways.
-- Initialization code to define default Profiles, Interests, and Projects and relations between them.
-- A simple Filter page to illustrate how to perform simple queries on the database and display the results.
-- Use of Prisma to illustrate how to simplify implementation of multiple table updates.
-- Use of indexes to enforce uniqueness of certain fields in the tables, enabling them to serve as primary keys.
-- Authentication using the built-in [NextAuth.js](https://next-auth.js.org/) along with Sign Up and Sign In pages.
-- Authorization examples: certain pages are public (Profiles, Projects, Interests), while other pages require login (AddProject, Filter).

 ## User Guide

 This section provides a walkthrough of the Bowfolios user interface and its capabilities.

 ![](doc/landing-page.png)

 ## Community Feedback